axoflow/axosyslog-core-docs/content/filterx/operator-reference.md

     # mylist is ["one", "two", "let's", "go"]
     ```

-- For a datetime, it increments the time.
+- For datetime variables, it increments the time.
 Note that you can add only integer and double values to a datetime, and:

     - When adding an integer, it must be the number of microseconds you want to add.
 For example: